 Here is the text of the opening dedication of the 2008 AccessU, renamed to honor our beloved colleague and mentor, Dr. John Slatin who died in March.
 Following these remarks, Jim Allan and Jim Thatcher unfurled a banner with the new conference title.
-That banner now resides on the John Slatin AccessU web site.
+That banner now resides within the John Slatin AccessUpages of our web site.

 Good morning and welcome.
 I am Sharron Rush, Executive Director of Knowbility, the nonprofit organization that collaborates with St Edward’s University each year to bring AccessU to you.
 Thanks for being here so early.
 And indeed, thanks for being here… thanks and congratulations on caring about access to technology for everyone, including people with disabilities.
 We hope you gain skills and information you can use and we always learn from you what your challenges are in implementing accessibility in the world of government agencies and businesses.

 AccessU is hosted here at St. Edward’s University for the fourth year.
 It’s not possible to think about producing this training institute without the steadfast support, encouragement and leadership of St Ed’s.
 Bill Cahill, the visionary Vice President of Information Technology here at St Ed’s entrusts the campus to us and then Brenda Adrian and Cousett Ruelas and their colleagues make it happen.
 Please help me thank them for their hard work (applause).